lorien/grab/docs/grab/response.rst

 :body: original body contents of HTTP response
 :code: HTTP status of response
 :headers: HTTP headers of response
-:charset: charset of the response
+:encoding: encoding of the response
 :cookies: cookies in the response
 :url: the URL of the response document.
 In case of some automatically processed redirect, the
     `url` attribute contains the final URL.